pareshsutariya/adhiveshan-grading-ui/_requirements.md

 - [ ] View Saved cluster schedule
 - [ ] Export cluster schedule
 - [ ] API: Get a schedule for a candidate (API can be called from mySatsangApp or Adhiveshan portal)

-## ====== CHECK IN JUDGES AND PARTICIPANTS =====:

-- [ ] UI: Menu: Add "Check In" menu in navigation panel
-- [ ] UI: Page: Design UI to search by MIS ID or BAPS ID, and make an API call, and Display found result
-- [ ] API: Implement an endpoint to search by MIS ID or BAPS ID from Participats AND Users
-- [ ] UI: Provide a button to check in for the found participant or judge for the given MIS ID or BAPS ID
-- [ ] API: Implement an endpoint to Check in by MIS ID or BAPS ID in Participats AND Users

 ## ===== REPORTS =====